-This Comprehensive Plan anticipates change and proactively addresses major issues.
-The purpose of proactive planning is to minimize conflicts in decision-making to more efficiently manage time, money and resources.
-This plan will also lay the foundation for future improvements and prioritize action items that will shape the physical and economic characteristics of the City.
+major issues.
+The purpose of proactive planning is to minimize conflicts in decision-making to more efficiently manage time, money and comprehensive planning are to address land use, transportation and resources.
+This plan will also lay the foundation for future improvements and prioritize action items that will shape the physical determined by the community. and economic characteristics of the City.